Patna Family Court – Mutual Consent Divorce, Patna University Campus

 Typical Timeline

-6–8 months Waiver possible
+6–8 months standard Waiver possible

 Online Filing